-The population of the Earth has already exceeded the mark of 7.3 billion people and is not going to stop there.
+The population of the Earth has already exceeded the mark of 7.3 billion people and will not stop there.
 By 2050, it is expected that 9.7 billion people will live on the planet.
-In this scenario, the first role comes out of the nutrition issue, because to feed such a huge population it is needed to multiply the production of food.
+In this scenario, the first role comes out of the nutrition issue because to feed such a huge population, it is needed to multiply the production of food.
 Farmers and engineers are already working on this task and plan to achieve it by developing and building “smart” farms.

-Serious chasnges in precision agriculture (management concept based on observing and responding to variability in crops) will occur on the threshold of the fourth industrial revolution.
-Cyberphysical systems, IoT, and cloud computing will be systematically introduced in it.
+Serious changes in precision agriculture (management concept based on observing and responding to variability in crops) will occur on the threshold of the fourth industrial revolution.
+Cyber-physical systems, IoT, and cloud computing will be systematically introduced in it.